Important America’s Chieftain Ceremonial Wood Seat “Duho” Cave Find, 500 Yrs Old

 Lifetime GuaranteeEmail to a friend

-This is a fine and important Taino Cacique Chief’s hand carved hard wood seat -Duho- an ancestor ceremonial sculpture from the Arawak Peoples of the Greater Antilles Islands.
-It is at least 500 years old and comes from an important Florida collection having originally been found about 1978 cave find in Comerio, Puerto Rico.
+This is a finely carved Taino Cacique Chief’s hand carved hard wood seat -Duho- a superb ancestor style ceremonial sculpture from the Arawak Peoples of the Greater Antilles Islands.
+It comes from a Florida collection.

-This is an authentic Duho or seat made from a single piece of wood, representing an anthropomorphic figure with sculptured head and finely engraved with a large Cacique face and linear motifs on the main flat top, used by the principal practitioner of the cohoba ritual.
-Duhos were also used by the Cacique while observing the ball games commonly played by the Taino’s.
-Ca. 1200-1550 A.D.
+This Duho or seat made from a single piece of wood, representing an anthropomorphic figure with sculptured head and finely engraved with a large Cacique face and linear motifs on the main flat top, and in ancient times similar would have been used by the principal practitioner of the cohoba ritual.
+In ancient times, Duhos were used by the Cacique while observing the ball games commonly played by the Taino’s. circa 1200-1550 A.D.

-While the precise function of such objects remain somewhat a mystery- they continue to impress us with their bold abstract form and magical associations.
+While the precise ancient function of such objects remains somewhat a mystery- they continue to impress us with their bold abstract form and magical associations.

-This remarkable sculpture include a Zemi figure face which was meticulously hand pecked and incised with round deep-socketed eyes, prominent nasal cavities, drilled ear lobes possibly for feather fetishes, wide open mouth, and lobed ears.
+This remarkable sculpture includes a Zemi figure face which was meticulously incised with round deep-socketed eyes, prominent nasal cavities, drilled ear lobes possibly for feather fetishes, wide open mouth, and lobed ears.
 On the seat top are finely incised stylized geometric motifs representing tattooing or scarification, adding to the impressive aesthetic presence of this piece.
 Some scholars find these scarifications relate to ancestral and/or fertility myths.

-A carving of this complexity, quality and size must have belonged to a chieftain -caciques- or ranking member of the royal household.
-Although Taino left no written documents, Spanish settlers did record native practices and one account refers to special structures in which chieftains stored their trove of important ceremonial carvings.
+An ancient carved version of this complexity, quality and size would have belonged to a chieftain -caciques- or ranking member of the royal household.
+Although Taino left no written documents, Spanish settlers did record native practices and one account refers to special structures in which chieftains stored their Trove of important ceremonial carvings.
 The Taino believed in existence of afterlife and Shamanic ability to communicate with the dead.
 This sculpture may well have been present and on display in such a ceremony, presented and used as a functional seat at ball games, or perhaps a focus of ancestor worship.
-This remarkably evocative work allows us to peak into ancient splendors of Taino civilization.
+This remarkably evocative work reminds us to peak into ancient splendors of Taino civilization.

 Dimensions: 6 inches high and 17.5 inches wide and 5 inches deep